rrhinox/k8s-cka-prep-utils/docs-lf-and-tips/domains-competencies.md

 + Troubleshoot application failure
 + Troubleshoot cluster component failure
 + Troubleshoot networking

-## Workloads & Scheduling 15%
-+ Understand deployments and how to perform rolling update and rollbacks
-+ Use ConfigMaps and Secrets to configure applications
-+ Know how to scale applications
-+ Understand the primitives used to create robust, self-healing, application deployments
-+ Understand how resource limits can affect Pod scheduling
-+ Awareness of manifest management and common templating tools

 ## Cluster Architecture, Installation & Configuration 25%
 + Manage role based access control (RBAC)